redaranj/exchange-new/about.md

 In March 2017, after pulling together an initial working group and socializing and evolving the DSX concept, the project received a generous donation from an anonymous donor, providing crucial startup support.
 Soon after, the [Internet Systems Consortium](https://isc.org/) agreed to be be the project’s fiscal sponsor.

 The project has since received support from the Mozilla Foundation, Omidyar Network Fund, and Small Media Foundation.
-Josh is also grateful for a fellowship with Stanford’s Digital Civil Society Lab, which provided crucial early support for the DSX project.
+We are also grateful to Stanford’s Digital Civil Society Lab, which provided crucial early support.

 # Who we are <a name="who"></a>